Will Meghan Markle Wear One Of Princess Diana’s Crowns If She Marries Prince Harry?

-Meghan Markle and Prince Harry’s latest move in their relationship has further fuelled rumors of a royal engagement between the couple.
-Royal watchers are adamant that the loving couple will one day walk up the altar.
+Meghan Markle and Prince Harry’s latest move in their relationship has further fueled rumors of a royal engagement between the couple.
+Royal watchers are adamant that the loving couple will one day tie the knot.

 Traditionally, a royal bride would wear a crown from her own family’s collection of jewels and wear one from her husband’s family collection after marriage, as per Glamour.
 For instance, Lady Di wore the Spencer family tiara, which belonged to her father.
 However, this tradition has since been slightly altered by the marriage of Prince William to Kate Middleton.
 Queen Elizabeth lent the Duchess a crown on her wedding day.